 Sunday morning worship at Grace Episcopal Church remains online.
 Evening Prayer is offered outdoors on Sunday evenings for a congregation of 50 or less.
 All are welcome, however registration is required.
 Please visit our Grace@Home page for the registration link and to see all the ways we are staying connected to one another, to Grace, and to God!

 422 Brenau Avenue, Gainesville, GA 30501

 Friends of Music at Grace is excited to announce the following special concerts and services planned for the 2020-2021 program year.

 These special performances are made possible by general gifts to the Friends of Music program.
 If you are interested in becoming a Friend of Music, contact Will Gotmer or make a gift online.

 This beautiful service, and Anglican tradition, is meant to help us prepare for Christmas.
-Scripture will be read and Advent carols will be sung by the choir and congregation.
+Check back for more details.
+This service will be streamed online.

 Comprising some of the finest ensemble and solo singers in the country, Kinnara is one of the nation’s premier professional chamber choirs.
 Under the direction of J.D.
 Burnett, who also serves as Associate Director of Choral Activities at the University of Georgia, the choir performs a wide variety of standard choral repertoire from all eras.